thunder1907/Tetris/README.md

 1. Clone the repository to your local machine.
 2. Compile the source code using a C++ compiler (e.g., `g++`).
-3. Run the executable file to start the game..
+3. Run the executable file to start the game.

 ```bash
 g++ -o tetris main.cpp